Hussain-Naik/PP1-Masjid-E-Rizwan/README.md

     - Solved by adding index file path to url.

 - Home contact section chat image background
-    - Changed to img and wrapped left and right in new div with 100% width and display flex
+    - Changed to img and wrapped left and right class in new div with 100% width and display flex

 - Contact form textarea resizable
     - Added CSS rule to only resize vertically and added max height to input